Hamburg Hauptbahnhof: Train services

 In 2008, 720 regional and long-distance trains, and 982 S-Bahn trains served the station per day.
 There were 8 platforms for the main lines.

-The station is served by the following services:
+In the 2026 timetable, the following services stop at the station:

 Long distance trains

 Hamburg Hauptbahnhof is one of the largest stations in northern Germany and connects Northern Europe's railway system, through Denmark, with Central Europe, as well as offering connections to Western Europe and Southern Europe.
 There are permanent InterCityExpress lines to Berlin, Frankfurt (Main), continuing to Stuttgart and Munich, and Bremen, continuing to the Ruhr Area and Cologne.
 To the north ICE trains connect Hamburg with Aarhus and Copenhagen in Denmark and Kiel in Schleswig-Holstein.
 There are also several InterCity- and EuroCity- passenger train connections.
 The station is a hub for international travel, and most passengers to or from Scandinavia must change in Hamburg.